johnwarden/jonathanwarden.com/content/theory/2022-08-16-information-elicitation-mechanisms.md

 The Peer Prediction game actually has other equilibria.
 For example, there is an equilibrium on the strategy of always reporting blue, or on always reporting the opposite of what you observed, etc. If the group coordinates in advance on the always-blue strategy, then everyone will expect everyone else to pick blue, and so that's what they will do.

-But establishing an expectation of truthtelling is not hard: it can be as simple as as having one participant that is known to be scrupulously honest.
+But establishing an expectation of truthtelling is not hard: it can be as simple as having one participant that is known to be scrupulously honest.

 ## Your Subjective Opinion is Information